 McPherson joined APLU as president in January 2006 and brought with him a distinguished background of leadership positions in higher education, government and business.
 Under McPherson, APLU has emerged as the leading research, policy, and advocacy organization for public research universities with an active agenda designed to increase degree completion, advance research, and strengthen engagement.
-Annually, APLU member campuses enroll 4.8 million undergraduate and 1.3 million graduate students, award 1.2 million degrees, employ 1.4 million faculty and staff, and conduct $41.4 billion in university-based research.
+Annually, member campuses enroll 4.9 million undergraduates and 1.3 million graduate students, award 1.2 million degrees, employ 1.3 million faculty and staff, and conduct $43.8 billion in university-based research.

 At APLU, McPherson has helped lead the development of several key cross-association initiatives, including Project Degree Completion, the Student Achievement Measure, and the Voluntary System of Accountability.
 The association has also become known for its robust advocacy arm that works with Congress and the administration to advance federal policies that strengthen public research universities.

 " Public universities educate the majority of students attending four year degrees in this country and provide opportunities for students from all economic backgrounds.
 They are absolutely central to the future prosperity and strength of this country. "

 - Peter McPherson